quasarframework/quasar/docs/src/pages/start/umd.md

 Quasar = {
   version, // Quasar version

+  ...components,
+  ...directives,
-  plugins, // Quasar plugins
+  ...plugins, // Quasar plugins
-  utils, // Quasar utils
+  ...utils, // Quasar utils

-  // if you want to extend Quasar's components or directives components, directives,

   // if you want to change current icon set or Quasar Language pack
   // (must include CDN links so they are available first!)